pat-nel87/pat-nel87.github.io/content/resume/index.md

     "linkedin": "https://www.linkedin.com/in/patrick-nelson-1b41561b6/",
     "phone": "+1 (781) 715-3201"
   },
   "summary": "🐧 Linux-loving DevOps Engineer with a knack for automation, site reliability, and optimizing workflows.
-Proficient in Terraform, GitHub Actions, and Azure, driving operational excellence through efficient CI/CD and infrastructure as code."
+   Proficient in Terraform, GitHub Actions, FluxCD and Azure, driving operational excellence through efficient CI/CD and infrastructure as code."
 }
 ```